 “Most people don’t respect the trade and are not willing to pay for it,” adds Madam De Costa, who employs around 15 locals and permanent residents.

 Her staff can choose their work hours and are paid by the number of jobs they take.
 They are ferried to assignments via the company van, which is deep-cleaned every two hours.

 Launching just before the circuit breaker might have seemed like bad timing, but Madam De Costa made the most of it, using the downtime to do online training with her therapists.

 “But when we go to their homes, it’s more controlled.
 Clients know they can vet the visitors they accept into their homes.
-They get to see us sanitising our massage beds and keeping ourselves clean in front of them.”
+They get to see us sanitizing our massage beds and keeping ourselves clean in front of them.”

 She plans to expand her team and will provide basic training to anyone who wants to join, “especially Singaporeans looking to make a career switch or who just got retrenched”.
-New therapists must fulfil a minimum of 300 hours of training before they can serve customers.
+New therapists must fulfill a minimum of 300 hours of training before they can serve customers.

 She hopes to see more in the industry pivot to offering mobile services.

 “I feel our industry is lacking in the integration of tech.
 We hope to lead the way for more companies to digitalize their business and come up with more ethical practices.”

 ONE-STOP PORTAL BRINGS BEAUTY SERVICES ONLINE

 For those itching to explore a wide variety of beauty services at a steal, the newly launched Tropika Club collates everything in one place.